papaben/battlescars/Ownership.md

 I learned about the "Don't Do Nothing" principle from a great article on the [Trello Blog](https://blog.trello.com/avoid-social-loafing).
-I immediatley incorporated it into my daily life and preached it to my team.
+I immediately incorporated it into my daily life and preached it to my team.

 > In short, if you see a problem outside your area, *don't do nothing about it.*